Erlösung dem Erlöser

 nyone who is familiar with the canonical Wagner operas will know that they contain many references to "Heil"

-references to "Heil" (salvation, healing, well-being) and to "Erlösung" (redemption or release).
-In the quotation from Schopenhauer shown above, Payne has
+(salvation, healing, well-being) and to "Erlösung" (redemption or release).
+In the quotation from Schopenhauer shown above, Payne has translated "Erlösung" as

-translated "Erlösung" as salvation.
-In the context, it probably does not matter: the point is that for Schopenhauer, both salvation and redemption equate to
+salvation.
+In the context, it probably does not matter: the point is that for Schopenhauer, both salvation and redemption equate to "overcoming and annihilating

 the world".
 This is why Ulrike Kienzle, in her study of Parsifal in the light of Schopenhauer's philosophy, calls it "the work about overcoming the